 I live in Kanagawa prefecture, which is a suburb of Tokyo, about 45 minutes by train to Shinjuku.
 When I first arrived here in April of 2016, I had no knowledge of the Hyakumeizan.
 My goal was simply to climb Mt.
 Fuji and I did that in July the same year.
 Later that year, I did some other nearby hikes that I found in a Japanese hiking guide book, such as Oyama, Tanzawa, Mitake/Odake, Komayama, and Kongosan.

 I wanted to reach out, away from the Tokyo metro area to find some real rugged, wilderness hikes and explore more of what this country has to offer.
 I stumbled across a website by Wes Lang called Hiking in Japan.
-On the homepage, there are links to descriptions of hikes by region.
-I saw a link for “Hyakumeizan” and didn’t know what it was so I checked it out.
-There were 100 hikes organized by region with very detailed descriptions of the hike from the perspective of someone who uses transportation other than a personal car to get to the trail heads.
-Together, these hike make up the list of hikes known as Hyakumeizan.
+On the homepage, there are links to descriptions of 100 hikes organized by region.
+These 100 hikes are the Hyakumeizan.

 This isn’t a complete guide to hiking the Hyakumeizan.
 For that, I’d recommend checking out Wes Lang’s site.
 The purpose of this is simply to document my hiking experiences while here in Japan and to provide English speaking readers with additional tools and descriptions about hikes that are otherwise difficult to find information in English.

 I won’t pretend that I liked every hike on the list.
 Some of them are overcrowded and touristy.
 I may be negatively biased on some because the weather wasn’t favorable.
 Others such as Asama and Ontake are closed off due to volcanic activity.
 I generally try to chain peaks together so that I can reach several in the same trip, which usually requires an overnight in a tent or a mountain hut.
-This means that my return route will likely be different, but since I drive to the trails, the destination has to be the same as where I started.
+This means that since I drive to the trails, the return destination has to be the same as where I started.

 The Hyakumeizan means something different for everyone.
 For some people, it’s another thing to conquer, for others it’s a list of hikes that you can pick from if you just want to get some fresh air.
 I’m not sure what it is for me.
 I will say that since I’ve been hiking the list, I’ve been able to explore parts of Japan that most foreigners rarely see and that I’ve been to mountain huts where the hut managers say they haven’t seen a single foreigner except me all season even though it’s mid September.